-Both Medway and Maidstone traffic information will have some dependency on the Kent wide model.
-Consideration is beinghas been given through transport modelling to any potential impact on Junction 3 and the unofficial junction at Medway services.
+Consideration is being given through transport modelling to any potential impact on Junction 3 and the unofficial junction at Medway services.

-It is understood that Maidstone BC's assessment of traffic impacts on the Strategic Road Network is based on traffic modelling outputs from the 'Kent-wide Model', while, a-'Stage 1' and 'Stage 2' assessments, understood to comprise a baseline assessment and modelling inputs run to 2037, has been completed.
+It is understood that Maidstone BC's assessment of traffic impacts on the Strategic Road Network is based on traffic modelling outputs from the 'Kent-wide Model'.
+'Stage 1' and 'Stage 2' assessments, understood to comprise a baseline assessment and modelling inputs run to 2037, have been completed.
 Additional modelling inputs to 2037 and to 2050 have been commissioned.
-Medway has requested a copy of the baseline assessment through a recent meeting with the site promoters.MBC provided MC with the baseline assessments.
+MBC provided MC with the baseline assessments.

-Medway would welcome further engagement with Kent CC and Maidstone BC to determine the method and scope of the subsequent assessments to demonstrate the impacts and any mitigations (in terms of network performance, road safety and air quality) on the local road network as a result of growth associated with Maidstone's Local Plan.
-For example, the Medway Services (informal M2 Junction 4a) should be assumed to be closed in the future scenario.
-Maidstone have confirmed that the M2 junction 4a has not been factored into modelling.
+Medway would welcome further engagement with Kent CC and Maidstone BC to determine the method and scope of the subsequent assessments to demonstrate the impacts and any mitigations (in terms of network performance, road safety and air quality) on the local road network as a result of growth associated with

+Maidstone's Local Plan.
+Maidstone has confirmed that the M2 junction 4a has not been factored into modelling.